Probate

 When the probate process moves smoothly, without probate disputes or complications, it can be completed between 9 and 18 months.
 But that’s only when everything goes according to plan, which we can tell you is not the majority of cases.

-If someone contests the will or raises claims against the state, probate can take significantly longer to complete; sometimes up to 2 full years.
+If someone contests the will or raises claims against the state, probate can take significantly longer to complete, sometimes up to 2 full years.
 Furthermore, probate court hearings can get backed up, and if you catch the county at a bad time, it can cause even more unexpected delays.
 If your loved one has real estate, out-of-state holdings, or titles that aren’t very clear, then you will be dealing with even more headaches and delays.

 As described above, paying debts and notifying creditors is an important part of the probate process.
 If the decedent didn’t outline these debts, creditors, or owed taxes in their estate plan, then the administrator or personal representative will have to do it, which, as you guessed, takes more time.
 If a creditor is not informed of the death, they may raise claims against the decedent’s estate, which requires more court dates and preparation.

 Working with an estate planning attorney can make this process significantly easier.
 Many people who find themselves as the executor of an estate don’t have experience settling someone’s final affairs.
-An attorney with an estate planning legal specialization can make even complex estates and probate a smoother, quicker, less stressful process.
+An attorney with an estate planning legal specialization can make even complex estates and probate a smoother, quicker, and less stressful process.

 Can Probate Be Reopened If You Make a Mistake?